A situation faced by many an Oarsman…

 The next step is to draw out all of the offsets onto all of the forms.
-You end up with 15 forms/molds, 7 pairs (Station numbers 1, 2, 3, 4, 5, 6, the Bow/stern sections and form/mold 0).
+You end up with 15 forms/moulds, 7 pairs (Station numbers 1, 2, 3, 4, 5, 6, the Bow/stern sections and form/mould 0).

-One trick you can do is to cut out the forms/molds in pairs by temporarily screwing the pairs of forms/molds together.
+One trick you can do is to cut out the forms/moulds in pairs by temporarily screwing the pairs of forms/moulds together.
 Then you only have to drill one set of holes for the finishing nails and drawing out the cutting lines.
-Cutting out the forms/molds out in pairs also helps make the two more identical.
+Cutting out the forms/moulds out in pairs also helps make the two more identical.
 If you get really picky, you can reverse one of the forms in the pair during sanding to ensure that both sides are the same.

-Remember you will need a centre line on EACH side of EACH mold for aligning them onto the strongback later.
+Remember you will need a centre line on EACH side of EACH mould for aligning them onto the strongback later.

 Tap in finishing nails into all of the holes:

 We used piano wire held next to the nails to draw a line for the outside of the forms.